smorkolama/itunes-playlist-to-usb/README.md

-# ITunes Playlist To USB
+# iTunes Playlist To USB

 ## The Problem
 Lots of cars now have USB interfaces to allow you to bring music with you.
 Those are great because you can buy a USB stick for much lower $/GB ($6 for 16gb = $0.37/gb) than by getting the storage space as part of an iPod ($139.99 for 16gb = $8.75/gb).